 Mina Halpern’s interest in global health issues began when she worked as a peer educator at Planned Parenthood while attending high school in Olympia.
-She says this experience sparked a passion for HIV research, eventually leading her to the University of Washington, where she graduated with a Master’s in Public Health in 2006.
+She says this experience sparked a passion for the field of HIV, eventually leading her to the University of Washington, where she graduated with a Master’s in Public Health in 2006.

 The journey to her current position was jump-started at UW, where she laid the foundation of her career.

-“I feel so lucky to be in a job where you get to see the change that you’re trying to make in the community on a daily basis,” Halpern expressed.
-“It’s a very fulfilling job.
-I think my education at UW was key in preparing me for the work that I’m doing.”
+When looking back at her career path, Halpern is quick to point out that there’s still ample work to be done, while showing gratitude for the university that provided the early stepping stones.
+“I feel so lucky to be in a job where you get to see the change that you’re trying to make in the community on a daily basis, knowing that you are quite literally saving lives,” Halpern expressed.
+“I cannot imagine a more fulfilling or meaningful job.
+I think my education at UW was key in preparing me for the work that I’m doing today.”